TIBCOSoftware/dovetail/docs/content/labs/iou-smart-app.md

       o String issuerPartyId
     }
 ```
-* Run Composer command from toturial directory to package the iou project, it will create a iou.bna file
+* Run zip command from iou directory to package the iou project, it will create a iou.bna file in the tutorial folder

-> composer archive create -a iou.bna -t dir -n iou
+> zip -r ../iou.bna *

 ## 2. Import IOU Smart Contract Model